 Complaints, investigations and misconduct

-The Scottish Government and Crown Office issued a joint response to the Review in February 2021, with a clear commitment to accept the majority of Dame Elish’s recommendations, many as specifically set out, but with scope to explore options where other routes or mechanisms may achieve the desired outcome.
+The Scottish Government and Crown Office issued a joint response to the Review in February 2021.
+The response set out a clear commitment to accept the majority of Dame Elish’s recommendations, many as specifically set out, but with scope to explore options where other routes or mechanisms may achieve the desired outcome.
 Ministers also committed to bringing forward comprehensive primary legislation to cover the necessary legislative changes to strengthen governance, accountability and a rights based approach, as well as providing a fair and proportionate misconduct process.
-We are engaging with partners and stakeholders in developing proposals for full public consultation.

 Reporting and governance